 - while working with the same PC both locally and via the Remote Desktop service

-- connecting/disconnecting an external large monitor to your Tablet PC
+- connecting/disconnecting an external monitor (e.g. TV) to your laptop/notebook/tablet computer

 When you enlarge your desktop resolution all currently opened windows remain small and grouped in the left-top corner of desktop so you need to manually resize and relocate them to effectively use the enlarged visible area.
 And vice versa, when you reduce your desktop resolution your windows remain large and therefore don't fit the reduced visible area and even may stay outside it completely - so you again need to manually resize and relocate such windows.

 Windows Layout tool resolves all such issues: it can detect changes of desktop resolution and automatically relocates/resizes all currently opened windows, as shown below, so keeping their relative layout and placement on the desktop (check that the Keep layout automatically option is enabled):

 Keeping windows layout after enlarging the desktop resolution